hadipourh/KeeLoq/README.md

 # KeeLoq
 C implementation of KeeLoq.
-Besides encryption and decryption functions, this implemenation contains one function called polynomials, to generate polynomial equaions of KeeLoq over finite field GF(2).
+Besides encryption and decryption functions, this implementation contains one function called polynomials, to generate polynomial equaions of KeeLoq over finite field GF(2).